Iterative Phase Retrieval Algorithms for Scanning Transmission Electron Microscopy

 \subsection{Hyper-parameter Tuning}

-In order to successfully perform a ptychographic reconstruction of experimental data, it is necessary that certain experimental parameters be known to high precision, particularly the raster scan step size and the reciprocal pixel size of the diffraction patterns.
-Other parameters, such as the defocus and real-space/reciprocal-space rotation angle, are either refined during reconstruction or relatively simple to determine from the dataset, but still affect the convergence.
+In order to successfully perform a ptychographic reconstruction of experimental data, it is necessary that certain experimental parameters be known to high precision, particularly the scan step size, the reciprocal pixel size of the diffraction patterns, and the real-space/reciprocal-space rotation angle.
+Other parameters, such as the defocus and other aberrations are refined during reconstruction, but a better guess still affects the convergence.
 In addition, reconstruction parameters such as the step size, batch size, and regularization strengths, also impact the quality of the reconstruction.
 In order to find the optimum values of both experimental and reconstruction parameters that give the highest quality reconstruction of a dataset, we have implemented an optimizer using the Bayesian optimization (BO) with Gaussian processes (GP) algorithm.
-BO-GP is commonly used in the tuning of hyperparameters for machine learning \cite{bergstra_algorithms_2011}, and has been successfully applied to ptychography both for parameter tuning~\cite{cao_automatic_2022} and directly as a procedure for iterative phase retrieval~\cite{pelz_low-dose_2017}.
-The BO-GP algorithm models the function to be minimized as a mixture of Gaussian processes, and chooses evaluation points through a mixture of exploration of unsampled regions of the parameter space and exploitation of local minima of the GP model.
-Our implementation provides a simple interface for specifying optimization parameters, and the optimization is performed by the BO-GP routine provided by \texttt{scikit-optimize}~\cite{head_scikit-optimizescikit-optimize_2021}.
-Various reconstruction quality metrics can be used as the objective function of the optimizer, including the final data error of the reconstruction as well as the contrast, entropy, or total variation, of the reconstructed object.
+BO-GP is commonly used in the tuning of hyperparameters for machine learning~\citep{bergstra_algorithms_2011}, and has been successfully applied to ptychography both for parameter tuning~\citep{cao_automatic_2022} and directly as a procedure for iterative phase retrieval~\citep{pelz_low-dose_2017}.
+The BO-GP algorithm models the function to be minimized as a mixture of Gaussian processes, and chooses evaluation points through a combination of exploration of unsampled regions of the parameter space and exploitation of local minima of the GP model.
+Our implementation provides a simple interface for specifying optimization parameters, and the optimization is performed by the BO-GP routine provided by \texttt{scikit-optimize}~\citep{head_scikit-optimizescikit-optimize_2021}.
+Various reconstruction quality metrics can be used as the objective function of the optimizer, including the final data error of the reconstruction as well as the contrast, entropy, or total variation of the reconstructed object.